720p vs 1080p vs 1440p vs 4K vs 8K – Which Should I Choose?

 However, there are some advantages to a lower resolution display too.
 Since it’s less demanding to drive, you can achieve higher frame rates and, therefore, smoother performance.

 For everyday use, such as web surfing, working with spreadsheets, etc., this isn’t an issue.
-Even with an entry-level gaming graphics card (or a modern CPU with integrated graphics), you can smoothly get by for regular desktop use.
+Even with an entry-level gaming graphics card (or a modern CPU with integrated graphics), you can get by for regular desktop use on a 4K UHD monitor.

 For gaming, on the other hand, there are many things to take into consideration.
 All of which we’ll cover in this article – but first, let’s deal with the basics.